 R. Bryant Mitchell Award

-The R. Bryant Mitchell Award was established in honor of R. Bryant Michell, 4A, to recognize what God is doing through Alpha Gamma Omega brothers who have labored faithfully as missionaries and to inspire current generations of actives.
+The R. Bryant Mitchell Award was established in honor of R. Bryant Michell, 4A, to recognize what God is doing through Alpha Gamma Omega brothers who have labored faithfully as missionaries to further the Kingdom here on earth.

 - 2018 – An Alpha Alum Serving Israel (name not included here for security purposes).
 He and his wife helped start a training program at a Bible college in Israel, where they also mentor students, are involved in outreach, and do leadership training.